A Moody Palette and Black Marble Touches Give This Vintage Victorian New Life

 “Don’t underestimate a good white kitchen,” says Kapelevich.
 “The star of the kitchen is the gorgeous white marble.
 This marble has to be maintained every year by sealing it, but the extra work is worth it!
 This kitchen is designed to age beautifully; it should feel just as classic in twenty years as it does today.”

 The dining room, however, is a celebration of a different material.
 “I love mixing woods, and this room shows that off beautifully,” says Kapelevich.
 “We have stained oak on the floors, walnut on the bar, and a bleached walnut for the dining table.”

 “When we started the process, there were several details that we wanted to keep, like the original staircase,” says Kapelevich.
 “But it wasn’t up to code, so we had to rip it out and create a new staircase that had to look like it had always been there.
 We wanted to keep a lot of the anaglypta wallpaper that lined the staircase and the entryway, but it started to fall apart as soon as we tried to repair it.
 When things aren’t cared for over time, it is really hard to preserve them.”

 One room in the house skipped the gothic memo.
-“We went really feminine with the master bedroom, and I think it is a great contrast to the masculine feel of the rest of the house,” says Kapelevich.
+“We went really feminine with the [primary] bedroom, and I think it is a great contrast to the masculine feel of the rest of the house,” says Kapelevich.
 “The star in this room is definitely the bed by Jacob May.
 It’s a little art piece unto itself.”

-In the hers, the feminine feel of the master bedroom flows into the all-white bathroom with a soaking tub and tiled shower, with black touches that tie it into the super moody feel in his.
-There, an all-black subway-tiled shower packs a punch, while white hexagon flooring gives a little homage back to the rest of the master suite.
+In the hers, the feminine feel of the bedroom flows into the all-white bathroom with a soaking tub and tiled shower, with black touches that tie it into the super moody feel in his.
+There, an all-black subway-tiled shower packs a punch, while white hexagon flooring gives a little homage back to the rest of the suite.